SviatoslavBaranov/AutoMapper/README.md

-The app for automotization mapping quiery for Chinese and WorldWide Maps
+The app for querying address in Chinese and WorldWide Maps